nemanjam/nextjs-prisma-boilerplate/docs/workflow.md

 - take 1 day pause after bug and you will solve it
 - project balance between known and new tech/concepts
 - work much better after interesting free day
+- clean system to make decision only once and not reinvent on every page
+- system vs decision fatigue